Serge Wilmes: Political career

 Following the death of Lucien Thiel on 25 August 2011, Wilmes was designated his successor in the Chamber of Deputies.
 In accordance with the Constitution, Wilmes was sworn in on 11 October 2011 and served the remainder of Thiel's term in the Centre constituency.,.
 Wilmes was re-elected in the 2013 and 2018 elections.

 During the 2017 communal elections, Wilmes was elected to the Luxembourg City Communal Council, where he became an échevin.

 In February 2019, Wilmes stood as a candidate for leadership of the Christian Social People's Party, going up against MEP Frank Engel.
 Despite losing to Engel, Wilmes maintained a lot of popularity prior to the convention to elect Engel's successor.
-However, in 2021, Claude Wiseler was elected the new leader of the CSV.
+However, in 2021, Claude Wiseler was elected as the party's new leader.

+Personal life

+Wilmes is the brother of Philippe Wilmes, a Democratic Party (DP) councillor in Leudelange and an orthopedic surgeon who was a consultant for his party during the 2023 CSV-DP coalition talks.
+On 22 January 2026, Philippe was suspended as a surgeon by the Ministry for Health for having allegedly conducted unnecessary operations that resulted in bodily harm.